-Lydia – a CFA Level 2 candidate reader – wrote to us about the difficulty of living in isolation in the past 6+ months, especially when it comes to forming good habits and getting motivated again to restart her CFA journey.
+Lydia – a CFA Level 2 candidate reader – wrote to us about the difficulty of living in isolation for 6+ months during the pandemic, especially when it comes to forming good habits and getting motivated again to restart her CFA journey.
 Her struggles resonated with me, as we all get stuck in a rut now and then, but I can only imagine how much harder it is to get out of it during a pandemic!

 So I’m sharing my simple 7-step plan to build productive habits which I’ve tweaked over the past year – my productivity increased 8x since then!